danlinn/oh-my-zsh/README.md

 Install (this assumes that you have the original oh-my-zsh installed):

-Put the themes/danlinn.zsh-theme file in your oh-my-zsh themes folder.
+1. Put the themes/danlinn.zsh-theme file in your oh-my-zsh themes folder.
 (Mine is at ~/.oh-my-zsh/themes/)

-Install the font
+2. Install the font

-Symlink or whatever the batterycharge.py to bin/batterycharge.py and add execute priviliges to it
+3. Symlink or whatever the batterycharge.py to bin/batterycharge.py and add execute priviliges to it

-Switch your font to mensh
+4. Switch your terminal font to mensh

+5. Play with colors - some colors may need ot be changed for maximum contrast.
+I leave that to you.

+6. In your ~/.zshrc file add this function: function ruby_version() {
+  if which rvm-prompt &> /dev/null; then
+    rvm-prompt i v g
+  else
+    if which rbenv &> /dev/null; then
+      rbenv version | sed -e "s/ (set.*$//" fi fi
+}

+7. Then switch your theme to danlinn

 Enjoy